siefca/attribute-filters/README.md

 end
 ```

-* See [USAGE](http://rubydoc.info/gems/attribute-filters/file/docs/USAGE) for more examples and detailed information about the usage.
+* See [USAGE](http://rubydoc.info/gems/attribute-filters/file/docs/USAGE) for examples and detailed information about the usage.
 * See [whole documentation](http://rubydoc.info/gems/attribute-filters/) to browse all documents.

 How it works?